-- the Group entered into a number of interest rate swaps agreements to hedge its exposure to interest rate risk.
-These hedge transactions gave rise to derivative financial liabilities of QR 2,762,905 thousands (2019: QR 2,476,694 thousands).
-This represent 10.8% of the Group's total liabilities, hence a material portion of the consolidated financial position. - the hedging instruments are required to be fair valued at each reporting date.
-The valuation of the hedging instruments and forming a conclusion that hedge continues to be effective involve a significant degree of complexity and judgement, hence, we considered this to be a key audit matter.
+Key audit matter How our audit addresses the key audit matter Fair valuation and hedge effectiveness of cash flow he edges The Group entered into a number of interest rate swaps agreements to hedge its exposure to interest rate risk.
+These hedge transactions gave rise to derivative financial liabilities of QR 1,986,150 thousand (2020: QR 2,762,905 thousand).
+This We assessed whether the hedge instruments are correctly classified as cash flow hedges by reference to the requirements of the relevant accounting standards. represents 8.4% of the Group's total liabilities, hence a material portion of the consolidated financial position.
+The net movement of cashflow hedge We tested management's hedge documentation and contracts on a sample basis. reserve for the year is QR 776,756 thousand, which is recorded in other comprehensive income.
+The hedging instruments are required to be fair valued at each reporting date.
+The valuation of the hedging instruments and forming a conclusion that We involved our own valuation specialists to assist us in challenging the valuations produced by the Group and assessing the appropriateness of the hedge effectiveness methodology or sample basis. hedge continues to be effective involve a significant degree of complexity and judgement, hence, we considered this to be a key audit matter.
+We re-confirmed the counter parties' valuation from an independent source on a sample basis and Information regarding the Hedging reserve is included in Note 12 to the consolidated financial statements.
+We evaluated the adequacy of the disclosures in the consolidated financial statements including disclosures of key assumptions, judgments and sensitivities.